Equivariant formality of the little disks operad: Little disks and some special automorphisms

 \subsection{A special automorphism of $\Dd_n$}

 For $X$ a space, we denote by $X_{\QQ}$ the rationalization of $X$ in the sense of Bousfield.
 The functor $X\mapsto X_{\QQ}$ is symmetric monoidal in the $\infty$-categorical sense.
 In particular, if $\mathcal{P}$ is a topological operad that we think of as a dendroidal space satisfying Segal condition, we may form $\mathcal{P}_{\QQ}$ by applying rationalization objectwise.
-We have an equivalence of functors from $\cat{Tree}$ to $\cat{CDGA}$.
+Since the functor $\Aa_{\pl}$ sends rational equivalences to quasi-isomorphisms, we have an equivalence of functors from $\cat{Tree}$ to $\cat{CDGA}$